LIFE GROUP LEADER GUIDE

 IDEAS: You may want to involve others by asking them to read Scriptures.
 The bread and juice can also be set on a table in the middle of the room, and people can take Communion after you read the Scripture and pray, or while the group sings or listens to a worship song.
 Note the Advent candle option referred to below.

 - READ: Luke 2:1-7, Luke 22:19-20 and John 15:12-17.
-You can have others read it or you as the leader.
-You could insert the sub question above here and have people reflect on what they are thankful for about God regarding what Jesus has done for them.
+You can have others read it or you as a leader.
+You could insert the sub-question above here and have people reflect on what they are thankful for about God in regard to what Jesus has done for them.

-Option: Advent Candle lighting: Have six to twelve candles on the table in the middle of the group.
+Option: Advent Candle lighting: Option: Advent Candle lighting: Have six to twelve candles on the table in the middle of the group.
 Have the middle candle lit as the Christ Candle.
 Before someone shares, they take a candle and light it with the Christ Candle and then share what they are thankful for from this last quarter and/or what Jesus has done for them.
-All the candles lit represent the light of Christ we have in us and the impact it has on the world when we live from this place of thankfulness.
+Once all candles are lit, they represent the light of Christ we have in us and the impact it has on the world we live.
+You can also add these Christmas Carols and Scripture reading after your group shares and then transition into Communion: Advent

-Music / Worship Option – Use the video on northcoastchurch.com/communion to lead you into Communion.
-You can play it while you pass out the Communion supplies or while you take Communion for a time of reflection.
+Music / Worship Option – Use video – the same link referred to above to lead your group in Communion.
+You can play it while you pass out the Communion supplies or while you take Communion for a time of reflection or play another worship song or video of your choosing.

 - PRAY: Move into prayer time, thanking Jesus for His commitment to love us and how He is working in our lives.
 Close your time in prayers of praise.

-We are able to have hope no matter what life throws at us because of the amazing gift God has given us – the gift of His son Jesus, born that we might have life through His death and resurrection!
-Communion is about remembering and thanking God for this reality!
-Your time together this week will conclude by taking Communion and remembering this great gift God has given us through His son Jesus.
+As followers of Jesus, we are able to celebrate the Christmas season because of the amazing gift God has given us – the gift of His son Jesus, born that we might have life through His death and resurrection!
+Communion is about remembering just that.
+Our time together this week will conclude by taking Communion and remembering this great gift God has given us through His son Jesus.

 To prepare for Communion, read Luke 2:1-7, Luke 22:19-20 & John 15:12-17.
 What catches your attention in these verses as helpful to remember as you take Communion in your group?